WMC 2025 – Day 1

 Led by Chemical Market Analytics’ regional methanol experts, this session will provide an in-depth analysis of supply-demand balances across key regions, the evolution of global trade patterns, and the outlook for both grey and low-carbon methanol capacity, where it’s expected to be built and why.
 Short- and long-term forecasts will be presented, addressing critical questions about future suppliers, buyers, and the dynamics of regional trading.

-Xiaomeng Ma, Director, Methanol, Chemical Market Analytics by OPIS
+Xiaomeng Ma, Director, Asia Methanol, Chemical Market Analytics by OPIS

 The methanol industry is undergoing a major transformation, driven by sustainability concerns, technological advancements, and the global transition to cleaner energy.
 Despite these changes, conventional methanol remains the dominant force in the market.
 Many commodity chemical producers are struggling to achieve growth given low profitability and weak demand.
 Is the global methanol industry facing the same challenge?
 Could sustainable methanol be the catalyst for industry-wide rationalization and restructuring?
 This presentation will examine short- to medium-term industry fundamentals, methanol trade dynamics, emerging demand opportunities, and the growing influence of sustainability in shaping the future of the methanol market.

-Andrei Akzhigitov, Director Methanol, Chemical Market Analytics by OPIS
+Andrei Akzhigitov, Director, EMEA Methanol, Chemical Market Analytics by OPIS

-Maia Dolan, Associate Director, Methanol, Chemical Market Analytics by OPIS
+Maia Dolan, Director, Americas Methanol, Chemical Market Analytics by OPIS

 The Americas region has established itself as a leading global methanol supplier, particularly following North America’s shift to a net export position in 2021.
 As the regions strengthen this position, progress has been constrained by feedstock limitations and production challenges at domestic sites.
 With rising demand, critical questions emerge about the short- and long-term impact of supply on the regional landscape.
 This presentation will provide a comprehensive overview of recent supply challenges and opportunities, the emergence of new suppliers, shifts in trade flows, and expectations for grey and low-carbon methanol developments.
 Additionally, insights into North and South America’s supply-demand balances and trade flows will be explored, offering a perspective on the region’s evolving market dynamics.